Adopting Auto Layout

 setFrame: at runtime), the new constraints would be

-For views that are aware of Auto Layout, in most circumstances you will want
+For views that are aware of Auto Layout, in most circumstances you want

 translatesAutoresizingMaskIntoConstraints to be

-NO. This is because the constraints generated by translating the autoresizing mask are already sufficient to completely specify the frame of a view given its superview’s frame, which is generally too much.
-For example, this will prevent a button from automatically assuming its optimal width when its title is changed.
+NO. The reason is that the constraints generated by translating the autoresizing mask are already sufficient to completely specify the frame of a view given its superview’s frame, which is generally too much.
+For example, this translation would prevent a button from automatically assuming its optimal width when its title is changed.

 The principal circumstance in which you should not call

 setTranslatesAutoresizingMaskIntoConstraints: is when you are not the person who specifies a view’s relation to its container.
 For example, an